pschatzmann/arduino-dlna/README.md

 ## Brief

-This example demonstrates the process of running a UPnP/DLNA __media renderer__ in Arduino.
+This library provides the functionality to implement a UPnP/DLNA [device](https://pschatzmann.github.io/arduino-dlna/docs/html/classtiny__dlna_1_1DLNADevice.html) and [control point](https://pschatzmann.github.io/arduino-dlna/docs/html/classtiny__dlna_1_1DLNAControlPoint.html) in Arduino.

 The Digital Living Network Alliance (DLNA) aims to establish the interoperability among PCs, consumer appliances, and mobile devices in wireless networks and wired networks.
 The purpose is to provide a solution for sharing between digital media and content services.